Azure/iot-edge-v1/modules/azure_functions/devdoc/azure_functions.md

 04: Adds to the  `name` parameter together with an ID (Hard Coded) to the relative path;

-05: adds the `content` parameter together with the message content to the relative path;
+05: adds the content of the message as a body of the HTTP POST, content type application/json;

+06: Adds securityKey as HTTP Header, if security key string exists;

-06: call HTTPAPIEX_ExecuteRequest to send the message;
+07: call HTTPAPIEX_ExecuteRequest to send the message;

-07: logs the reply back by the Azure Functions.
+08: logs the reply back by the Azure Functions.

 **SRS_AZUREFUNCTIONS_04_010: [** If `moduleHandle` is NULL than `AzureFunctions_Receive` shall fail and return. **]**